 By Anjali Thakkar on Jul 2, 2019 11:15:04 AM

-The process of buying a house in India is possibly one of the biggest personal investments and tedious process.
+The process of buying a house in India is possibly one of the biggest personal investments and tedious processes.
 Living in a self owned abode is a dream aspiration for millions in India.
-As home-buying is once in a lifetime event, it also has the homebuyers emotion deeply attached to the experience since day one.
+As home-buying is once in a lifetime event, it also has the homebuyers' emotions deeply attached to the experience from day one.

-At the outset, any set of tips for buying a flat say that one needs to fix on a budget, location and requirements as per personal or family needs.
-However, beyond that when it comes down to making the final decision, we enter the world of legal process of buying the house in India.
+At the outset, any set of tips for buying a flat says that one needs to fix a budget, location and requirements as per personal or family needs.
+However, beyond that when it comes down to making the final decision, we enter the world of the legal process of buying a house in India.

 While some people have peripheral knowledge of the legalities involved in this process, others are confused and worried.
 Home buyers are often misguided by ill-informed brokers or shady builders, resulting in loss of money and other legal risks.

-To help you understand the process of buying a home in India, here’s a breakage of essentials into simpler steps.
+To help you understand the process of buying a home in India here’s the breakage of essentials into simpler steps.
 It is like a property buying guide – except it covers the legal aspects and not the general ones.

 The Legal Process of Buying a House in India